Program Highlights & Benefits

 This is a fully online cohort.
 Most courses will be offered in a 7 and a half week format, though some 15 week courses may be included.
 (In which you will take two courses at a time).
 Face-to-face class meetings are not required.
 You will log into the online classroom using our online learning management system to participate in online activities which may include assignments, webinars or chats, materials, discussion threads, assessments and/or group activities done electronically.
 Following this schedule, you will complete the Level I program in approximately 20 months.

-Upon successful completion of the Level 1 coursework outlined below and the required major assessments, including the final capstone project, candidates will be eligible for a Master of Arts in Education degree and Rank 1.
+Upon successful completion of the Level 1 coursework outlined below and the required major assessments, including the final capstone project, candidates will be eligible for a Master of Arts in Education degree.
 A recommendation will be made for the Statement of Eligibility for Provisional Certification for Instructional Leadership – Principal, grades P-12 following successful completion of Level 1 coursework, major assessments and state-required Praxis exams*.

 Level I: Core Coursework For Instructional Leadership – School Principal